Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 After you’ll reach another small cascade.
 This is a good swim opportunity and stopping point for those with younger kids, as continuing will require you to climb over steeper rocks.

 This rock may seem steep but it’s really not so bad if you approach it on the right side.
 Where you see the mini-cascade, climb up just to the left of it.
+I’ve seen a few people give up here (as did we) because they try climbing on the left side where the rock is steeper!

 Now you should be at the “faux fall”. 👇🏼

 When we followed the directions in my hiking book it seemed like this should be Black Rock Falls, but it’s not!
+There wasn’t a lot of rain when we first got here so I thought it just looked different because there’s less water.

-We sat here for about half hour, ate our picnic and sized-up the picture in the book with the falls in front of us, concluding that we weren’t at the end.
+Anyway, we sat here for about half hour, ate our picnic and sized-up the picture in the book with the falls in front of us, concluding that we weren’t at the end.
 If you’re not up for any climbing then you may want to make this your last stop, though if you have enough time I urge you to at least try.

 If proceeding, cross the falls from the left.
 Be careful as you climb the boulders and rocks, using the natural footholds as you go.
 You’ll need your arms to be free so pack anything into your bag if required.